 Customer research continues for the life of your brand!
 Your customers’ needs and wants will change over time, and you have to communicate with them continuously to keep them happy.
 This is where your email list and your social media followers come in.

 The most important way to do continuing customer research is asking for feedback!
+(This is super important to do with your freelance clients, too.)
 This is easy to overlook, but it’s a big deal.
 Whenever someone buys something from you, wait until they’ve had a chance to wear it, and then follow up with them!

 BONUS!
 Scripts for customer follow-up on your clothing designs